How to build a user onboarding strategy that grows with you

 Next, ensure they can act—clear instructions, intuitive navigation, and the right resources are key.

-Finally, use triggers like prompts or notifications to guide them.
+Finally, use triggers like prompts or notifications to guide them and identify areas where users struggle.

 For example, if your onboarding goal is to get users to upload their first file: